ralph-groupscholar/groupscholar-mentor-availability-ledger/README.md

 ## Features
 - Capture mentor profiles with focus areas and time zones
 - Log availability windows and session bookings
-- Compute remaining session capacity across a time range
+- Compute remaining session capacity and utilization across a time range
+- Filterable booking listings by mentor, status, or time window
 - PostgreSQL-backed persistence for production use

 ## Tech Stack